Krithika1611/Product-Comparison-Chatbot/README.md

 - Works even if Supabase or Gemini fail (mock fallback used)
 - Change table fields/aspects inside the `comparison_prompt`
 - Secure API keys using .env (optional)
+- This project is not for distribution purposes
 ## License

 MIT License